amazon-braket/amazon-braket-sdk-python/doc/examples-getting-started.rst

 Getting started
 ##############################

-Get started with Amazon Braket with some introductory examples.
+Get started on Amazon Braket with some introductory examples.

 .. toctree::
     :maxdepth: 2